Tanq16/blog_site/_posts/2023-06-25-cloudfoxable.md

 This challenge gives the role `ramos` as the starting point i.e., it can be assumed by `ctf-starting-user`.

 This challenge is straightforward where the task is to evaluate the permissions of the `ramos` role.
-First, the role is setup like before and the permissions checked via the gaad as follows &rarr;
+First, the role is set up like before and the permissions are checked via the gaad as follows &rarr;

 ```bash
 cat cloudfoxable.json | jq '.RoleDetailList[] | select(.RoleName=="arn:aws:iam::<ACCID>:role/ramos")'
 # shows a couple read only policies
 ```

-The most sensitive read only policy out of the three looks to be the one related to CloudFormation as that's where secrets could potentially lie.
-So listing out the stacks and the template of the available stacks, the next flag is obtained.
+The most sensitive read-only policy out of the three seems related to CloudFormation because that's where secrets could potentially lie.
+So, by listing out the stacks and the template of the available stacks, the next flag is obtained.
 The steps are as follows &rarr;

 ```bash
 aws cloudformation describe-stacks --profile ramos --region us-west-2